sashacrljenica/SpringBootPrimer/README.md

 # SpringBootPrimer
-SpringBoot Aplication with REST Web Service, written in Java.
+SpringBoot Aplication with REST Web Service.
+Written in Java, using AngularJS for Ajax $http service.